Vitaliy Raskalov and Vadim Makhorov: Climbs

 In 2012, the duo climbed the Mercury City Tower in Moscow.

 Raskalov and Makhorov received press attention in early 2014 when they climbed up the Shanghai Tower, the second tallest building in the world.
 They entered the construction site of the unfinished tower during the Lunar New Year.
 The popularity of the video sparked a discussion on the safety and the liability of the incident.
 Later in 2014, they hijacked an LED billboard on the roof of a Hong Kong building, advertising their Shanghai climb on the billboard.

 In April 2016, a video was posted of them climbing the Lotte World Tower in Seoul.
 Despite the construction site having guard dogs, security officers and monitoring drones, Raskalov and Makhorov managed to bypass the security and climb the under construction building.

-In 2017, Raskolov and Emit climbed the Central Park Tower.
-Other structures climbed by Raskolov are the Eiffel Tower, the Great Pyramid of Giza and the statue of Christ the Redeemer.
+In 2017, Raskalov and Emit climbed the Central Park Tower.
+Other structures climbed by Raskalov are the Eiffel Tower, the Great Pyramid of Giza and the statue of Christ the Redeemer.

+In 2019, they Travelled to the Baikonur Cosmodrone in Southern Kazakhstan and uploaded the video of it to their YouTube channel.